cspwcspw/CloudCameraGK7102/README.md

 ```
 The gc1034 sensor is described as `HD, 1280x720, 1/4", pixel size 3um, interface DVP/MIPI`  at http://www.gcoreinc.com/product1/show.php?lang=en&id=139

-The camera board seems to be `GOKE 710S, BOARD 20190215` so it seems quite recent.
+The camera board seems to be `GOKE 710S, BOARD 20190215` so this date seems quite recent.

 ```
 more /etc/init.d/rcS